-Bringing up a child can be at times overwhelming and challenging.
-Parent training helps parents to improve their parenting and communication with their children.
+Bringing up a child can be at times overwhelming and challenging. parent coaching helps parents to improve their parenting and communication with their children.
 It is designed to help parents develop the skills and coping mechanisms necessary to manage their child’s behavior and development, which in turn provides a healthier more controlled home environment.

 Some typical advice given to parents.

-Maintain routines All children need structure to feel safe and in control; those with ADHD are no exception.
-They do best when they know what’s coming ’round the bend, so stick to a schedule and follow consistent routines each day for things like getting ready for school, having an after-school snack, doing homework, having dinner, and going to bed.
+All children need structure to feel safe and in control; those with ADHD are no exception.
+They do best when they know what’s coming, so stick to a schedule and follow consistent routines each day for things like getting ready for school, having an after-school snack, doing homework, having dinner, and going to bed.

-Stay positive Use positive statements to motivate your child and preserve his self-esteem.
-For instance, instead of saying, “Stop throwing a tantrum,” say “Once you show me you have control over your body, we can talk about what you want.”
+Use positive statements to motivate your child and preserve his self-esteem.
+For instance, instead of saying, “Stop throwing a tantrum,” say “When you calm your body, we can talk about what you want.”

-Sessions can involve role-playing, education talk, and information about their child’s condition, discussion and homework.
+Sessions can involve role-playing, psychoeducation, and information about their child’s condition.
 Therapists can work with you in person or on Skype.
-Parents are required to continuously practice the skills they learned at home as by doing this, parents will learn on how to correctly identify and respond to their child problems.
-Consequently, the child behavior or problems will improve.
+Parents are encouraged to continuously practice the skills they learned at home.
+By doing this, parents will learn how to correctly identify and respond to their child problems.
+Consequently, children’s behavior will improve.